duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## Next Steps

 Congratulations!
-You have now written your first Spice instant answer.
-Now, let's move on to testing, so we can make sure our instant answer functions as expected!
+You have now written your first Spice Instant Answer.
+Now, let's move on to testing, so we can make sure our Instant Answer functions as expected!